-Rule inference is the process of hypothesizing a general rule or "law" from examples or "phenomena" [1,2].
+Rule inference is the process of hypothesizing a general rule or "law" from examples or "phenomena" [1, 2].
 The halting problem is the task to determine, given an arbitrary computer program and an input, whether the program will eventually halt or continue to run forever.
-This has been proven to be unsolvable in general.
-As the former rule inference problem can be reduced to the latter halting problem, it is provable unsolvable in general.
-This constraint on induction has been coped with by the philosophy of science in a variety of ways:

-Popper suggested that, instead of induction and verification, which appears to be a hopeless endeavor, falsification might be a good demarcation criterion between science on the one hand, and on the other hand ideology, sophisms, or, in a more frugal term, bullshit [3].
+It is generally provable unsolvable.
+As the former rule inference problem can be reduced to the latter halting problem, it is generally provable unsolvable.
+This constraint on induction has been coped with by the philosophy of science in a variety of ways: Popper suggested that, instead of induction and verification, which appears to be a hopeless endeavor, falsification might be a good demarcation criterion between science on the one hand, and on the other hand ideology, sophisms, or, in a more frugal term, bullshit [3].
 Lakatos responded by criticizing that, due to side assumptions and a vast 'protective belt' of auxiliary hypotheses, in many practical circumstances, falsification fails.
-As a result, contemporaries can seldom predict what might turn out to become a progressive versus a degenerative research program [4].
+As a result, contemporaries seldom have a clue as to what might turn out to become a progressive versus a degenerative research program [4].
 Kuhn observed that science may be characterized by brief iconoclastic periods of revolution, followed by longer conformist periods of consolidation [5].
-Feyerabend even challenged methodology as mythology and ideology akin to religious dogmas, and suggested keeping science wide open and performing an "exhaustive search" of ideas by allowing "anything" to enter the scientific debate, thereby, imposing little methodological restrictions [6]; he also recommended a formal separation between state and science, and lay judges for the evaluation of success [7] and the allocation of scientific funding.
+Feyerabend even challenged methodology as mythology and ideology akin to religious dogmas, and suggested to keep science wide open and perform an "exhaustive search" of ideas by allowing "anything" to enter the scientific debate, thereby imposing little methodologic restrictions [6]; he also recommended a formal separation between state and science, and lay judges for evaluation of success [7] and the allocation of scientific funding.

 In any case, there seems to be no convergence of conceptual progression.
-Taking gravity and celestial motion, for example: the Ptolemaic system was expressed in terms of geometry.
+Take gravity and celestial motion, for example: the Ptolemaic system was expressed in terms of geometry.
 It was superseded by the Copernican revolution that later became based on Newtonian gravitational forces.
 Later on, Newtonian gravity was replaced by the curved geometry of space-time of Einstein's theory of general relativity.
 By analogy, it appears highly likely that our contemporaries would view any model superseding the present canon as utterly speculative, if not outright nonsense.

-Such a historic perspective leads to greater liberty and openness of ideas, and yet this creativity needs to be guided and stimulated by empirical findings and attempts to falsify consequences and claims.
-This amounts to an amalgam of the aforementioned ideas brought forward in the philosophy of science, resulting in a sort of pragmatism that is
+Such historic perspective leads to greater liberty and open-

+ness of ideas, and yet this creativity needs to be guided and stimulated by empirical findings and attempts to falsify consequences and claims.
+This amounts to an amalgam of the aforementioned ideas brought forward in the philosophy of science, resulting in a sort of pragmatism that is well balanced between wild phantasy and empirical grounding.
+Exactly how much of those ingredients are in order may greatly depend on the temperament and character of the individual researcher.